Pr0xximity999/Quartz/content/School/Year 2/S1/Finland/Systems Thinking.md

 banner:
 publish: "false"
 ---
+>[!important] For the case study (part 1)
+>- Write down every stakeholder in your system on a blank piece of paper.
+Push yourself to think past the obvious.
+>- Add any technologies or objects that are relevant.
+Again, push past the obvious.
+>- Draw arrows between the different parts of your system to identify how they’re connected
+>	- Are there casual loops or other feedback loops?
+>- Reflect on what specific areas you want to examine more closely.
+What questions come up for you?
+What gaps do you see?
+>
+>Tomorrow:
+>- Explore which SDGs are relevant to the case
+>	- The obvious and the less obvious
+>	- What are the inter-linkages
+>- How does your proposed solution affect these SDGs?

+>[!important] For the case study (part 2)
+>- Define the problem
+>- Analyse the problem using the systems iceberg
+>- Brainstorm solutions using the systems iceberg
+>- Evaluate solutions using the solutionary scale
 # Part 1 - Lesson (part 1)
 ## What is a system?
 Systems are two or more parts that form a whole.
 Everything around you is a system.